Karl Karlovich Rjepetski

-Lieutenant Colonel Karl Karlovich Rjepetsky (born: Karol Edward Karlovich Rzepecki; 10 August 1847 – 12 November 1894) was a Russian lieutenant colonel in the 19th century who served during the Russo-Turkish War.
-His body was discovered in April 2017 on a building site in Ardahan amongst numerous Imperial Russian corpses.
+Lieutenant Colonel Karl Edward Karlovich Rjepetsky (born: Karol Edward Karlovich Rzepecki; 10 August 1847 – 12 November 1894) was a Russian lieutenant colonel in the 19th century who served during the Russo-Turkish War.
+His body was re-discovered during excavations to lay the foundation of a new building in 2017.
+His body was then reburied in Ardahan, Türkiye.

 Early life

-Karl Karlovich Rjepetsky was born in Reval, Governorate of Estonia, Russian Empire (now Tallinn, Estonia) on 10 August 1847 to Karol Ivanovich Rzepecki and Aalia Rzepecka, and was one of 7 children.
+Karl Edward Rjepetsky was born in Reval, Governorate of Estonia, Russian Empire (now Tallinn, Estonia) on 10 August 1847 to Karol Ivanovich Rzepecki and Aalia Rzepecka, and was one of 7 children.

 Military career

-After graduating from Warsaw Infantry Cadets School, Karl joined the Russian Imperial Army in the 69th Tashkent Guberniyası Battalion in 1875 and rose to the rank of Podpolkovnik (lieutenant colonel) of the 1st Turkistan Artillery Battalion in 1891.
+After graduating from Warsaw Infantry Cadets School, Rjepetsky joined the Russian Imperial Army in the 69th Tashkent Guberniyası Battalion in 1875 and rose to the rank of Podpolkovnik (lieutenant colonel) of the 1st Turkistan Artillery Battalion in 1891.
 He was later assigned to the 78th Navagin Regiment of the 20th Infantry Division in the 1st Caucasus Army Corps.
 He took part in the Russian-Turkish War, after which he may have settled in the Occupied Region.
 Three of his brothers also were soldiers at the same time as he was.